microsoft/code-with-engineering-playbook/docs/machine-learning/feasibility-studies.md

 This effort ensures quality solutions backed by the appropriate, thorough amount of consideration and evidence.

-## When are feasibility studies useful?
+## When are Feasibility Studies Useful?

 Every engagement can benefit from a feasibility study early in the project.